-Key words Deconstruction: CML's 5 Key Questions (Consumer) CML's 5 Core Concepts All media Construction: CML's 5 Key Questions (Producer) What am I 1 Authorship Who created this message? messages are constructed authoring?
+Key words Deconstruction: CML's 5 Key Questions (Consumer) CML's 5 Core Concepts Construction: CML's 5 Key Questions (Producer) 1 Authorship Who created this message?
+All media messages are constructed What am I authoring?

 2 Format What creative techniques are used to attract my attention?
 Media messages are constructed using a creative language with its own rules Does my message reflect understanding in format, creativity and technology?
 3 Audience How might different people understand this message differently?
 Different people experience the same media message differently Is my message engaging and compelling for my target audience?
-4 Content What values, lifestyles and point of view are represented in or Media have embedded values Have I clearly and consistently framed values, lifestyles and

-omitted from this and points of points of view in
+4 Content What values, lifestyles and point of view are represented in or omitted from this message?
+Media have embedded values and points of view Have I clearly and consistently framed values, lifestyles and points of view in my content?
+5 Purpose Why is this being sent?
+Most media are designed with a specific goal in mind Have I communicated my purpose effectively?

-message? view my content?

-5 Purpose Why is this being Most media are Have I

-sent? designed with a communicated

-specific goal my purpose

-in mind effectively?